AMML111 – Normal Microanatomy

 This course provides the learner with a continuation and expansion of the theory of transfusion science begun in TSML230.
 While the previous course concentrated on the testing to determine compatibility of red cell products and included a large practical component, this course will apply that knowledge and those techniques to compatibility testing, assessing Hemolytic Disease of the Newborn and Fetus, adverse effects of transfusion and autoimmune hemolytic anemia.
 The concepts of transfusion and the appropriate use of all blood products will be discussed in detail.
 Students will use current web pages of the Canadian Blood Services as well as the required text to investigate the most up-to-date information on the production, management and indications for use of all components produced from blood donation.
 The course will be facilitated as group discussions regarding current practices and the benefits and risks associated with transfusion.
 Upon completion of this course the learner will be able to select the appropriate blood component for the conditions and appreciate the complex issues surrounding blood transfusion in Canada.
 Part of this course will be online learning through instructor posted notes and website use and some of the product information will be presented by the students during the Patient Case PAT 3.
 All of that material is testable on the final exam.

 CLML252 – Clinical Education l

-This course provides the students with an experience in a simulated laboratory environment prior to their CLML361 Clinical Education II course.
+This course provides the students with an experience in a simulated laboratory environment prior to their Clinical Education II (CLML361) course.
 The students will be assessed on specific laboratory competencies in the five Medical Laboratory Science (MLS) disciplines as well as their overall readiness to attend the clinical semester.
-The simulated laboratory is meant to more closely resemble the typical laboratory, with regards to work volume, work flow and requirement for multi-tasking, than the laboratory sessions given throughout the previous semesters of the program.
+The simulated laboratory is meant to more closely resemble the typical clinical laboratory than the laboratory sessions given throughout the previous semester of the program with regards to work volume, work flow and requirement for multi-tasking.
 Students will be assessed on laboratory techniques as well as communication, professionalism and team work as it applies to Medical Laboratory Science.